JustinDotRocks/SpeciesFinder/README.md

-# Species Catalogue
+# SpeciesFinder

 ## Description

-Species Catalogue is a web-based interactive application that allows visitors of Manuels River to explore and learn about various species found along its banks.
+SpeciesFinder is a web-based interactive application that allows visitors of Manuels River to explore and learn about various species found along its banks.
 Users can discover detailed information about each species, including images, descriptions, and habitat maps, enhancing their educational and visiting